 collectEntries() function takes a closure and, assuming the closure returns

-two-elements arrays, puts them into a map with first element as a entry key and second element as its value.
+two-element arrays, puts them into a map with the first element as an entry key and second element as its value.

-sort() function which take a closure and returns sorted collection or even a sorted map.
+sort() function which takes a closure and returns a sorted collection or even a sorted map.

 Kotlin has many similar functions available on collections and maps.
 There are few subtle differences though.

 associateBy() function but it’s only available on collections, not on maps.

 This makes it harder to convert one map into another.

 Another example is